History of Worcestershire: Hereford and Worcester

 In 1974 the county was merged with Herefordshire to form a large single administrative county of Hereford and Worcester which in 1998 was reverted to the original historical counties.
 Some changes in borders occurred with some areas such as Halesowen, Stourbridge, and the exclave of Dudley, which used to be part of northern Worcestershire becoming part of West Midlands metropolitan county.
 Yardley had already been made part of Birmingham in the county of Warwickshire.

+Current administrative arrangements

-The post-1998 county, therefore, does not correspond exactly to the pre-1974 boundaries.
+Worcestershire County Council was re-established in 1998.
+However, the post-1998 county does not correspond exactly to the pre-1974 boundaries.
 (Note: See Evolution of Worcestershire county boundaries (Hereford and Worcester (1974–1998)) for full detail of transfers to the West Midlands in this period.)
+The County Council and the county's six district, borough and city councils were invited to submit proposals for a new structure of local government during 2025.